L&Q charcoal textured image on content page header

 Everything you need to know about how we make sure your home meets health and safety laws.

-We must make sure that your home meets the standards set out in various health and safety laws, but also to help ensure that you and those living in your home are safe and feel safe.
-This involves us carrying out regular inspections and checks in your home as follows:
+We must make sure that your home meets the standards set out in various health and safety laws, and also help ensure that you and those living in your home are safe and feel safe.
+To do this, we carry out regular inspections and checks in your home as follows:

 Needed where your home has gas appliances such as a boiler or hob.
 This involves a Gas Safe Engineer checking the gas appliances in your home, like boilers, cookers, ovens and water heaters are safe and working properly.